Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 ## Troubleshoot ManagedIdentityCredential authentication issues

 `ManagedIdentityCredential` is designed to work on a variety of Azure hosts support managed identity.
 Configuration and troubleshooting vary from host to host.
-The below table lists the Azure hosts that can be assigned a managed identity, and are supported by `ManagedIdentityCredential`.
+The below table lists the Azure hosts that can be assigned a managed identity and are supported by `ManagedIdentityCredential`.

 |Host Environment| | |
 |---|---|---|